Robert-N7/Savour-It/README.md

-# Practical Accendero
+# Practical Accendero - Recipe Web App
-A web application to demonstrate technical abilities.
+A recipe web application to demonstrate technical abilities.
+This app allows you to create and store recipes.

 ## Links to Documentation Used
 [Tutorial on ReactJS, DJango](https://www.youtube.com/watch?v=f5ygXQKF6M8)